The Canadian Unitarian Council and Refugee Sponsorship

 Sponsoring refugees with the CUC

-Immigration, Refugees, and Citizenship Canada has announced that Canada will welcome 57,000 privately sponsored refugees between now and 2020.
-The CUC is a sponsorship agreement holder (SAH) with the federal government, which means that we can authorize congregations to sponsor refugees under our agreement.
+The CUC is a Sponsorship Agreement Holder (SAH) with Immigration, Refugees and Citizenship Canada, which means that the CUC has signed an agreement with IRCC and can authorize congregations to sponsor refugees under our agreement.
 This lets us streamline the application process and support a congregation or group of individuals who want to sponsor refugees to Canada.
 Unfortunately, there are strict limits on the number of people a SAH may sponsor each year.

 There are several sponsorship options available for interested sponsors.
 Because the CUC receives only a limited number of allocated spaces each year which are quickly used up, congregations who want to sponsor may wish to explore two options: